Companion parrot: Behavior

-Budgies, cockatiels, lovebirds, and parrotlets have been bred in captivity the longest and are popular and readily available in many color mutations; by some definitions they are domesticated.
-These species make up the vast majority of individual parrots kept as pets.
-Although small parrots are generally much easier to care for than larger species, they are still intelligent birds who need attention and interaction.
-Budgies have been bred as pets for over 150 years, exist in two distinct breeds (American and English), and generally have excellent pet qualities.
-Many new owners are surprised at how affectionate and interactive even these small parrots can be once they are tamed.

 Parrots need a cage large enough to exercise in, stretch their wings, and climb if it will not be out for a good part of the day.
 Without exercise, parrots tend to become obese and unhealthy.

 Toys (enrichment) are necessary for pet parrots.
 Different birds may have very different toy preferences.
 Toys should be sized appropriately for the bird's size and destructiveness; for example, a small plastic budgie toy could be dangerous for a large parrot that could break off and ingest a piece.
 Some birds may prefer wooden toys to chew up; some may prefer bells or other toys that make noise; some may prefer toys with leather strips they can untie; some may prefer a bowl of small 'foot toys' they can throw around.
 Some birds may destroy their toys quickly.
 Although commercial bird toys can be expensive, it is possible for owners to save money by making their own toys and providing other items such as cardboard, blocks of wood, pine cones, or freshly cut branches from non-toxic trees for a parrot to chew on and play with.